 A few things to bear in mind when hiring a contractor:

-- Licensing and insurance: Did you know that all HVAC technicians must be licensed by your state?
-Not only that, but they must be either bonded or carry proper insurance.
+- Insurance and licensing: all HVAC technicians must be licensed by the state.
+Additionally, they must also be bonded or carry appropriate insurance.

-- Certification: HVAC technicians should hold proper certification in equipment installation, maintenance and repair.
+- Certification: Do the HVAC technicians hold current certifications in HVAC equipment installation, repair, and maintenance?

-- A good estimator will do a survey of your whole home to base his/her proposal on what they call a heat-load or cooling-load calculation.
+- A good estimate often requires a full survey of your home in order to base the proposal on a “heat-load” or “cool-load” calculation.

-Take your time doing your research to find the best contractor for your home’s needs.
-Contact Weather Master & Mr. Plumber today to discuss how we can help make your home more comfortable.
+Do your research and before too long, you’re certain to find the right contractor for your home.
+Of course, Weather Master is always here to help.
+Contact Weather Master & Mr. Plumber today to discuss your home’s needs.